STUDENTS Policy

 obligation and the responsibility to attend school regularly and to comply with

 the District's discipline policies applies to all students.
-The District may discipline a student with a
+The District may discipline a student with a disability

-manner that is consistent with the District's policies and applicable law.
+is consistent with the District's policies and applicable law.
 Special education services will be provided

 to a disabled student if the student has been removed from school for more than